Augus1999/pyPDFeditor-GUI/README.md

 * `$ pdfeditor` to launch the application.

 * `$ python -m pypdfeditor_core --reset` to reset the application; this will delete all settings and caches.
 Default settings will be created at next launch.

 * `$ python -m pypdfeditor_core --remove` to remove the whole application.
+* `$ python -m pypdfeditor_core --debug` to enable showing all mupdf errors and/or warnings.

 ## Screenshot 🎞️